paulscherrerinstitute/ecmccfg/examples/test/nanomotion/readme.md

 # Notes

 * Enable input is GND switching => Need special output card..
 EL2084, EL2088...

-* Velocity seems not to be linear with motion velo
+* Velocity seems not to be linear with motion velo, drive scaling of 25mm/s for 32768 output seems to work for a target velo of 10mm/s, might need to be retuned if other velo is used..
-*
+* Works rather well!

 # Equipment